An intruder broke into the online banking system of Suffolk County National Bank in November and accessed the login

 He said the company will not disclose technical details about the intrusion other than what law enforcement may decide to release at a later point in time.
 The bank has hired outside forensics experts to help with the investigation into the incident.

 "The security of customers' information is of utmost importance to SCNB," J. Gordon Huszagh, president and CEO at Suffolk Bancorp, said in a statement.
-"While we know that our diligence in this regard allowed us to uncover this incident, and to take action rapidly to protect our customers, we also recognize that the provision of financial services over
+"While we know that our diligence in this regard allowed us to uncover this incident, and to take action rapidly to protect our customers, we also recognize that the provision of financial services over the Internet requires our dedication to continuous monitoring and security."

 The bank said it already had a project underway to improve its online banking service and that the improvements included security enhancements.